julius-ahmad/surge-app/README.md

 # Surge App - Frontend & API Client

-This is the frontend and API client for the Surge app project, built with [Expo](https://expo.dev) and managed with [bun](https://bun.sh).
+This is the frontend and API client for the Surge mobile app project, built with [Expo](https://expo.dev) and managed with [bun](https://bun.sh).

 ## Get started